tigerbeetle/tigerbeetle/demos/io_uring/README.md

   </tr>
 </table>

 An echo server benchmark is a tough benchmark for `io_uring` because it's read-then-write, read-then-write, so for a single connection there's no opportunity for `io_uring` to amortize syscalls across connections.
-Nevertheless, as concurrency increases, `io_uring` outperforms `epoll`.
+However, as the number of connections increases, `io_uring` should outperform `epoll`.

+Bear in mind that these network benchmarks are not as stable as the file system benchmarks and that the performance of networking stacks on Linux is already heavily optimized.
+What is unique about `io_uring` is that the same simple interface can be used for all file system and networking I/O on Linux without resorting to user-space thread pools to emulate async I/O.

 ## What this means for the future of event loops

-Benchmarks aside, more importantly, `io_uring` optimizations such as registered fds, registered buffers enable **a whole new way of doing I/O syscalls not possible with the blocking syscall alternatives**, allowing the kernel to take long term references to internal data structures or create long term mappings of application memory, greatly reducing per-I/O overhead.
+Rough benchmarks aside, more importantly, `io_uring` optimizations such as registered fds, registered buffers enable **a whole new way of doing I/O syscalls not possible with the blocking syscall alternatives**, allowing the kernel to take long term references to internal data structures or create long term mappings of application memory, greatly reducing per-I/O overhead.

 In the past, event loops took existing interfaces for blocking syscalls and made them asynchronous.
 But now, the `io_uring` interfaces are more powerful than the blocking alternatives, so this changes everything.

-This means that future event loop designs will need to:
+This means that future event loop designs may need to:

 1. Design for `io_uring` first, and fallback to older polling methods and blocking syscall threadpools second.

 2. Use shims for advanced `io_uring` features such as [automatic buffer selection](https://lwn.net/Articles/815491/) as fallbacks where `io_uring` is not available, to ensure that the event loop abstraction can expose the full interface of `io_uring` without compromising performance for platforms where `io_uring` is available.

-In other words, if you want to know what an I/O interface should look like, start with `io_uring`, don't retrofit `io_uring` onto an existing event loop design, and think of how your event loop or networking library will expose features such as [automatic buffer selection](https://lwn.net/Articles/815491/).
+In other words, if you want to know what an I/O interface on Linux should look like, start with `io_uring`, don't retrofit `io_uring` onto an existing event loop design, and think of how your event loop or networking library will expose features such as [automatic buffer selection](https://lwn.net/Articles/815491/).